-If a person notices that somebody is fainting or about to faint, they can intervene in the following ways:
+If a person notices that somebody is fainting, has fainted, or is about to faint, they can help by doing the following:

-- Lie the individual down on their back.
+- Help the person lie down on their back.

-- If they are breathing, raise their legs about 12 inches above heart level to restore blood flow to the brain.
+- Raise their legs above heart level to restore blood flow to the brain.

 - When the person regains consciousness, do not let them get up too quickly.

-- If they remain unconscious for more than about a minute, put them in the recovery position and get emergency medical help.
+- If they remain unconscious for more than about 1 minute, put them in the recovery position and get emergency medical help.

 - Make sure that the airway is clear.

-- If there is no sign of breathing or circulation, start cardiopulmonary resuscitation (CPR).
+- If there is no sign of breathing or circulation, start CPR.